-Breast Reduction, also called Reduction Mammaplasty, is an operation to reduce the size of a woman’s breasts whilst maintaining an aesthetic shape, including repositioning the breasts in an improved position on the chest.
+Breast Reduction, also called Reduction Mammaplasty, is an operation to reduce the size of a woman’s breasts, whilst maintaining a beautiful shape, including repositioning the breasts in an improved position on the chest.

 With age, child bearing and increased weight, the ligaments and the overlying skin which contribute to the youthful shape of the breast, stretch and elongate, allowing the breasts to droop on the chest wall.
 Large breasts also often cause significant discomfort, particularly of the neck, back and shoulders, as well as psychological and aesthetic concerns.
 The surgery aims to improve these aspects.

 Dr. Merten is one of Sydney’s most experienced breast reduction surgeons, and has personally performed over 1000 breast reductions.
 Our plastic surgeons specialise in the most modern breast reduction techniques and Dr Merten was one of the first surgeons in Australia to regularly perform “short scar” breast reductions, providing a much better shape with fewer scars than traditional methods.
-He has an international reputation for his skill and expertise in breast reduction, and now trains the next generation of Australian and international plastic surgeons.
+Using the latest techniques, Dr Merten does not use drains for breast reduction surgery, increasing your comfort experience.
+Dr Merten has an international reputation for his skill and expertise in breast reduction, and now trains the next generation of Australian and international plastic surgeons.

 How can this procedure help me?

 Large breasts can be very uncomfortable and negatively impact one’s quality of life, but there are options available to remedy this situation.
 Breast reduction is one of the most successful plastic surgery procedures performed.
 Benefits of breast reduction include: